consuegs/analysis-mssmhbb/test/Hbb_MSSM/README.md

 `PlotAll()` `Figs/SignalFits_v1/`

-#### To rebin and normalise to 1 pb the signal templates (normalization values taken from Paul's macro CombineAndNormSignalTemplates.C)
+#### To rebin and normalise to 1 pb the signal templates (normalization values taken from Paul's macro CombineAndNormSignalTemplates.C) - for ReReco dataset

 `RebinAndNormSignalTemplates.C`